jvanlier/jvanlier.github.io/_posts/2020-05-01-evaluation-keplergl-covid-19-data.md

 Kepler.gl seems to have been built for unaggregated data that is generated at a random moment in time.
 Which isn't a complete surprise, since this exactly describes the nature of Uber rides!

-Ideally, I'd use daily *new* cases rather than cumulative.
-If only we could inform Kepler to aggregate (sum) circles on the exact same coordinates instead of drawing them on top of each other, this would be a fantastic way to easily identify areas with a lot of growth in a particular point in time.
-We wouldn't be stuck with a 1 day time range in that case.
+Ideally, I'd use daily *new* cases instead of cumulative.
+If only we could inform Kepler to aggregate (sum) circles on the exact same coordinates instead of drawing them on top of each other, this would be a fantastic way to easily identify areas with a lot of growth in a particular time range of arbitrary length.

 But, I have to admit, the playback feature is very nice: